GiangLeN/Zymo-BGISEQ-snakemake/docs/index.md

 ### Extract forward and reverse reads

 Add the second rule to split the sra file into forward and reverse files.
 The output from rule `donwload` is used as the input for the rule `split_raw`.
+We also specify that, we are expecting files with multiple extensions.

 ```
 rule split_raw: